alephnull/invoices/README.md

 A file `invoice.last` is stored in current dir to keep track of invoice numbers.

 ## Credits
-I shamelessly stole and hacked dapper-invoice from [mkropat/dapper-invoice](/mkropat/dapper-invoice) to add a month based itemisation template.
+I hacked [mkropat/dapper-invoice](/mkropat/dapper-invoice) to add a month based itemisation template.
 It isn't very pretty though the output looks nice.